 If you no longer have access to that phone number, you’ll have to answer some other security questions.
 Google doesn’t ask you security questions like the name of your first pet.
 Instead, it relies on email and phone number recovery methods.
 Google will send your linked recovery email verification code.
 Enter this code into the field

-If you can’t remember any of your security details, like your linked recovery email, or you no longer have access to your phone number, you won’t be able to reset your Gmail password or access your account.
-In that case, you’ll just have to chalk this one up to experience.
+If you can’t remember any of your security details, like your linked recovery email, or you no longer have access to your phone number, it’ll be incredibly difficult if not impossible to reset your password.

 We recommend two things for the next time this happens.
 First, make sure you set up two-factor authentication, and that your email address is linked to a phone number that you will always use.

 Second, invest in a good free or paid password manager that will keep your passwords secure and constantly accessible.
 That way, if you ever lose your password again, you will be able to find it in your password manager of choice.

 If you already know your current password and are able to access your account, then resetting your password is a doddle.